1983 Borah Peak earthquake: Fatalities and injuries

 In Challis, two children were killed when a stone storefront collapsed on them while walking to school; two others suffered minor injuries.
 In Mackay, a woman was hospitalized due to her injuries.

 Old Faithful

 After the earthquake and aftershocks, the eruption intervals of Old Faithful geyser in Yellowstone National Park, about 150 mi east, were noticeably lengthened.

 Sand blows

 Near Chilly Buttes of Thousand Springs Valley, a series of artesian fountains/sand blows erupted immediately after the main shock.
 Groundwater gushed from these fountains forming small craters and depositing aprons of light-colored sandy sediment around each crater.
 The blows were noted largely along waterways, especially where draws, or small streams, enter into larger ones.
-Observers noted that some blows have black, sediment laden water while others ran mostly clear.
+Observers noted that some blows had black, sediment-laden water while others ran mostly clear.
 Some blows continued for several minutes after the shaking stopped.
 The Big Lost River rose several inches as a result of this water being expelled from the ground.
-The eruptions were likely a response to liquefaction of a water laden underground sediment layer.
+The eruptions were likely a response to liquefaction of a water-laden underground sediment layer.